Defend the Brooks Range Defend the Brooks Range

 Defend Indigenous Land Defend Indigenous Land

-The State of Alaska proposed to carve the heart of the Brooks Range region and establish a massive industrial corridor in support of international mining companies.
-Tribes and communities around the region are joined by thousands across the state and country to say, “Not here.”
+The State of Alaska is attempting to carve up the heart of the Brooks Range region by establishing a massive industrial corridor to funnel profits to international mining companies.
+Tribes and communities around the region are joined by hundreds of thousands of Alaskans and people across the nation to say, “Not here, not ever.”

 A Road to Ruin

-The proposed 211-mile, private, industrial access corridor would run through the Alaska Native villages of Kobuk, Shungnak, Ambler and sit just downstream from where international mining companies hope to break ground on multiple open-pit mines.
+The proposed 211-mile, private, industrial access corridor would impact over 60 Alaska Native villages with the proposed mining district located nearest villages of Kobuk, Shungnak, Ambler, which sit downstream from what would be multiple open-pit mines.

 Next